 3. Dare to go for it

 In 1889, when he was 25, Munch did something unusual for a young artist.
 He rented a hall at the Student Society in the centre of Kristiania, and filled it with his paintings.
-This was the first solo exhibition ever held in Norway.
 The daring move gained Munch wide press coverage and helped him win a state travel grant.

 When he returned to Norway in 1909 after many years abroad, he entered a competition against several others to win the commission to decorate Oslo University’s ceremonial hall, the Aula.
 Munch created several hundred drawings, oil sketches and variations in order to win the commission.
 He also made half-size versions of his proposed compositions that he exhibited in both Germany and Norway.
 His efforts secured extensive press and attracted public interest.
 In the end, it was Munch’s paintings that filled the walls of the Aula.

 In 1892, Munch turned the Berlin art scene on its head with his “scandal” exhibition.
 His “sketch-like” and “unfinished” pictures shocked critics and public alike, and the exhibition was closed after less than a week.
 Munch quickly turned the attention to his own advantage and continued to exhibit elsewhere in Berlin.
 Often he rented his own venues which not only allowed him to keep the admission fees, but afforded him the chance to experiment with different ways of hanging his pictures.

 Over several decades, Munch used exhibition spaces as a laboratory to conduct research into his own art.
 Sometimes he exhibited sketches alongside what visitors considered to be more finished works, or he would hang unframed paintings as a frieze high up on the wall.
 Whatever the result of these projects, they were never undertaken in vain.
 “I don’t regret works in which I’ve developed further,” wrote Munch.